octopusthink/ghost-ship/README.md

 <Nautilus theme={theme}>
 ```

-### Configure content types.
+### Configure content types

-### Add some content.
+### Add some content

-### Modify your CSS.
+### Modify your CSS

-### Launch your site!
+### Launch your site

-## ✨What's next?
+## ✨What's next

 ### Using the design system

-octopusthink.com uses the [Nautilus](https://nautilus.octopusthink.com) design system under the hood.
-Since Nautilus is still very much under development, it's pulling from the latest changes made to the `master` GitHub branch, rather than the published version.
+To get up and running faster, Ghost Ship uses the [Nautilus](https://nautilus.octopusthink.com) design system.
+Since Nautilus is still very much in its infancy, it's pulling from the latest changes made to the `master` GitHub branch, rather than the published version.

 To pull the latest changes, uninstall and reinstall the Nautilus dependency:

 ```bash
 npm uninstall nautilus && npm install --save octopusthink/nautilus
 ```

 ## SEO